Welcome to smartsim.org.uk

 SmartSim lets you create complex circuits by allowing you to create your own custom components and including them in other circuits, as if they were any other built-in component.
 These larger circuits can then also be included in other designs as sub-components.
 SmartSim also offers the ability to print out or export your circuit designs to PDF, PNG, or SVG.

-When you have finished designing your circuit, SmartSim offers an interactive simulation feature, allowing you to control your circuit and explore inside sub-components whilst the circuit is running.
+When you have finished designing your circuit, SmartSim offers an interactive simulation feature, allowing you to control your circuit and explore down inside hierarchical sub-components whilst the circuit is running.
 SmartSim also allows you to produce logic timing diagrams from your simulation's activity, which can then be exported to PDF, PNG, and SVG formats.

 SmartSim was developed by Ashley Newson, and is released under the GNU General Public License Version 3.

-Ashley recently won the inaugural Raspberry Pi Summer Coding Contest (14-18 category), a worldwide computer programming competition, for his development of SmartSim.
+Ashley won the Raspberry Pi Summer Coding Contest (14-18 category), a worldwide computer programming competition, for his development of SmartSim.
 See the full results here, and a BBC News technology article on the contest here.

 Who is SmartSim for?